 The figure 1 illustrates the targeted use case.
 High speed terahertz wireless links could connect two boards or more.
-The terahertz band is huge hence several channels could be used in a small area (i.e. within on device).
+The terahertz band is huge hence several channels could be used in a small area (i.e. within one device).
+The figure shows point-to-point communications between boards, where the color of the beams indicate frequency.

 Definition of a typical transmission range